VincentBrodin/nest/README.md

 nest is an automatic window switcher for [Hyprland](https://github.com/hyprwm/Hyprland).
 It learns where you like your apps to live and ensures they always end up in the right workspace, no hunting, no moving, no friction.
+Kind of like [zoxide](https://github.com/ajeetdsouza/zoxide), but for window switching.
 ## Features

 - **Learns your habits** – remembers where you usually place apps.